The First Apostle (Oratorio)

 A reference to Mary Magdalene in the medieval hymn “Victimae paschali laudes” offered a musical starting point.
 Those words—“Dic nobis, Maria, quid vidisti in via?”
 (Tell us, Mary, what you saw on the way)—and its fourteen-note melody provides much of the material for Part I. The framing perspective of the Illuminator, seated before his manuscript, is delicately sketched by poet Karen Holman.
 We are then drawn into what is familiar, accepted and agreed upon: Mary Magdalene’s witness to the Resurrection.

-Part II begins with the child’s fresh perspective and Mary’s predicament, tellingly expressed in J. Pittman McGehee’s poem “He Vanished” Through Mary’s vision of Christ and the assurance that “Ye are all the children of God by faith in Christ Jesus,” the congregation is invited to participate in the revelation.
+Part II of the oratorio begins with the child’s fresh perspective and Mary’s predicament, tellingly expressed in J. Pittman McGehee’s poem “He Vanished” Through Mary’s vision of Christ and the assurance that “Ye are all the children of God by faith in Christ Jesus,” the congregation is invited to participate in the revelation.

 Part III considers her many representations in art, before discarding them in favor of H.D.’s image of one who “carries a book.”
 The final plea for vision resolves to a quodlibet, the three hymns—“Victimae,” “Canonbury” and “Slane”—woven together.